Battle of Delville Wood: 17–19 July

-and by 19 July, the South African survivors were being shelled and sniped from extremely close range.
+by 19 July, the South African survivors were being shelled and sniped from extremely close range.

 In the early morning, Reserve Infantry Regiment 153 and two companies of Infantry Regiment 52, entered the wood from the north and wheeled to attack the 3rd South African Battalion from behind, capturing six officers and 185 men from the Transvaal Battalion; the rest were killed.
 By mid morning, Black Watch, Seaforth and Cameron Highlanders in Longueval tried to charge into the wood but were repulsed by German small-arms fire from the north-west corner of the wood.
 The brigade was short of water, without food and unable to evacuate wounded; many isolated groups surrendered, after they ran out of ammunition.
 In the afternoon, the 53rd Brigade advanced from the base of the salient to reach Thackeray at the South African headquarters but was unable to reach the forward elements of the South African brigade.
 This situation prevailed through the night of 19/20 July.